 4) Transparency.
 We believe charity organizations should be transparent about their assets and financial dealings and subject to audits by their board of directors and other entities.
 Although it’s possible to work anonymously with Bitcoin, the Bitcoin protocol allows for great transparency.

 5) Last but not least: Bitcoin allows us to do business without government or traditional banks.
 Fr33 Aid prefers to do business only with people and organizations whose actions are consistent with the non-aggression principle.
-Similar to buying or selling gold or silver, many Bitcoin services do not require government-issued ID numbers or paperwork.
-Bitcoin thus gives us more control over who we do business with and protects our assets from confiscation or theft.
+Bitcoin gives us more control over who we do business with.

 Have you considered any other alternative currencies like LiteCoin or Ripple?